arcao/Syslog/README.md

 ## Sending time in Syslog packets
 This library is not sending time in Syslog messages by default.
-So Syslog server use the time of receiving logging message.
+So Syslog server use the time of receiving logging message instead.
 This is OK in most cases.
 Anyway you can enable sending time in `src/Syslog.h` file with uncommenting below line:
 ```c
 // #define SYSLOG_USE_TIME_H
 ```